 - 1 teaspoon aleppo pepper˚

-- ¼ cup green onions, thinly sliced
+- ¼ cup scallions green part only, thinly sliced

 - ¼ cup cilantro, roughly chopped